LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

 .. method:: staticarray_join(count::integer, e)

    The first method creates a new staticarray given zero or more elements.
-The second method, staticarray_join, creates a new staticarray of the given size with each element filled by the value given as the second parameter.
+The second method, `staticarray_join`, creates a new staticarray of the given size with each element filled by the value given as the second parameter.

 Using Staticarray Objects